The N.V. Dordtsche Radio-Industrie was

 founded in 1928.
 The director was Mr. Wilhelm B. A.

-on a technical school and technician in Dordrecht.
+on a technical school in Dordrecht.
 The company originated from a long-standing

 company of GŁnther, which traded in optical articles and